Eternalyze0/jediknight/README.md

-# Playing Jedi Academy with Deep Curious A3C Learning
+# Playing Jedi Academy with Curious A3C

 Six neural networks combine to make the AI.